Blunder76/Blunder76/README.md

 - 👋 Hi, I’m @Blunder76
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Artificial Intelligence.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a machine learning projects.
-- 📫 How to reach me ...
+- 📫 basnetkusum13@gmail.com

 <!---
 Blunder76/Blunder76 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.